DAY 14: 15/6 Chateauroaux Les Alpes to Pallon

 Alps, blue skies and white trails in the sky left by jet aeroplanes

-Another magic day, blue skies all day, luch watching the gliders take off into the Alps, an unexpected beer at the end, and a totally unexpected nice refuge, the Ancienne Presbytere de Pallon that we expected to be just a rood over our heads.
+Another magic blue skies day, lunch watching gliders take off into the Alps, an unexpected beer at the end, and a totally unexpected nice refuge, the Ancienne Presbytere de Pallon.

-We awake to blue skies, pack and head downstairs to breakfast - 2nd word breakfast of the trip - Trip Advisor here I come.
-At least the tea was hot, but the bread was like rock cakes, AND, when we leave half an hour later, we see the Boulangerie open right next door!
-We buy up on quiche and really fresh bread and head off down a minor road.
-The day is just spectacular.
-We are surrounded by high snow capped alps and below is the River Durance running fast in the deep valley.
-The road leads to a V shaped track that winds its way in and out of a gully, and we follow it to a spectacular fast running creek - Torrent Couleau - and spy a large rock near the fast running water where we have our ooffee - with a real breakfast - Ian has quiche, I have fresh bread and cheese.
+We awake to blue skies, pack and head downstairs to breakfast - 2nd worst breakfast so far - Trip Advisor here I come.
+The tea was hot but the bread was rock hard.
+Leaving half an hour later, the Boulangerie is open right next door and we buy quiche and fresh bread.
+Today is spectacular.
+Surrounded by high snow capped alps and below is the fast running River Durance.
+The road leads to a V shaped track that winds in and out of a gully.
+We follow it to the spectacular fast running Torrent Couleau and spy a large rock where we have our coffee - with a real breakfast - Ian has quiche, and I have fresh bread and cheese.

-We meet up with a minor road which is the official track of Chemin de Compostelle, one of the 5 arms of the St James way that meet up in the Pyranees at Jean st Puy, then crosses into Spain to Compostelle, the burial place of St James.
-Pilgrims have been following these 5 routes for a thousand years, but the track we are on, now officially called the GR653D which goes from Montgenevre near the Italian border to Arles in France, has only recently been designated.
-And we'll be following this track (in reverse as we are heading north) until Montgenevre - the high Alpine pass where Hannibal, Charlemagne and Napoleon all crossed with their armies.
-We stop for a cup of tea in a small picnic area that marks our joining of the track, and the place is adorned with sweet smelling roses - time to stop and have a whiff.
+We get to a minor road, one of 5 arms of the Chemin de Compostelle that meet in the Pyranees at Jean St Puy, then crosses into Spain to Santiago, the burial place of St James.
+Pilgrims have followed these routes for thousands of years, but our track, the GR653D goes from Montgenevre near the Italian border to Arles in France, and has only recently been designated.
+We'll be following this to Montgenevre - the high Alpine pass where Hannibal, Charlemagne and Napoleon crossed with their armies.
+We stop for a cup of tea in a small picnic area adorned with sweet smelling roses - time to stop and have a whiff.

-We follow this track (now a minot road) for 7k until we get to the Mont Dauphin Gliders Airport.
+We follow a narrow road for 7k to Mont Dauphin Gliders Airport.
 It's now 1.30pm - time for lunch.
-We are well stocked up as we are not expecting any shops for the next 30k, so we have a choice of lettuce, capsicum, tomato, cheese, dried ham, sausisicon (salami) onion, mayonnaise and really fresh bread.
-We keep it simple, and save the onion and capsicum and salami for tonights dinner - there's no restaurant at the refuge at Pallon (and no beer and no wine) but I remembered there might be a communal kitchen.
-It's very relaxing sitting by the side of the road in the midst of the alps, with a field of red poppies over the road and gliders taking off so silently.
-They are winched into the air on a long wire, which drops off and parachutes down when the glider reaches a certain height.
-And then to watch them gliding on the thermals was just a magical lunch.
+We are well stocked with lettuce, capsicum, tomato, cheese, ham, sausisicon, onion, mayonnaise and fresh bread.
+We keep it simple and save the onion, capsicum and salami for tonight’s dinner as I think there’s a communal kitchen in Pallon.
+It's relaxing sitting by roadside surrounded by alps, with fields of red poppies over the road and gliders silently taking off.
+They’re winched into the air on a long wire which drops and parachutes down at a certain height.
+Watching them glide on the thermals was a magical lunch.

-It's up and up and by now it's almost 27°C and we're thirsty - and we're not sure if this refuge has running water, let alone a beer.
-The country side becomes forested, in stark contrast to the denuded mountains around us.
-About 4pm we see our first sign to pallor - 1.5k - that's less than the distance from our house to the railway station, easy.
-We walk a bit further and then all of a sudden, we come to a few houses and there's a building with a terrace and red umbrellas - the giveaway sign of a bar/restaurant - WTF??
-We get closer and discover that it is also a chamber d'hôte.
-How could I miss this in my research that showed only a basic gite in Pallon and nothing else for miles around.
-We find out later that its new.
+Time to move on.
+My shoes are great – they’re red/black, so they have to be good.
+And the hot spots on two toes didn't turn to blisters.
+It's up hill now and we’ve just broken our second cardinal rule of walking - don't walk uphill after lunch - my friend Donna calls it lunch legs - the blood drains from your legs and is diverted to your digestive system.
+By the way, the first cardinal rule of walking is don't stop for lunch before 1pm - any earlier and you're ravenous by 7.30pm the usual French dinner time.
+Up and up and by now it's 27°C and we're thirsty.
+The country side is forested in stark contrast to the denuded mountains around us.
+By 4pm we see our first sign to Pallon - 1.5k.
+A bit further on and suddenly, we come to a few houses and there's a building with a terrace and red umbrellas - the giveaway sign of a bar/restaurant!
+We get closer and discover that it’ a chamber d'hôte.
+How could my research miss this!
+I only found a basic gite in Pallon and nothing else for miles around.
+We find out later that it’s new.
 Phew!
 It was only opened in May and isn't on the internet yet.
 We stop for a beer - too good to pass by - the gite can wait.

 P1100411